LLM-Guided Search for Deletion-Correcting Codes: Experiments

-We score the generated priority functions on code sizes achieved for a single deletion (\(s = 1\)) and lengths \( n \in [6, 11] \), where the maximum is known.
-The evaluation range balances computational feasibility and problem difficulty.
-Smaller code lengths $n$ make the problem trivial, while larger $n$ result in prohibitive computational and memory costs.
+We search over code lengths $n \in [6, 11]$, where the maximum code sizes are known and equal to those achieved by the $\mathrm{VT}_0(n)$ code.
+Smaller code lengths make the problem trivial, while larger lengths result in prohibitive computational and memory costs.
+Each search runs for 500K iterations, using LLM and evolutionary search hyperparameters from Table~\ref{table:best_hyperparams} in Appendix~\ref{sec:hyperparameter}, which we found to perform best in smaller-scale experiments.

-In all experiments, we use the independent set size for code length \( n = 11 \) as the scoring function for the generated priority functions, as it finds optimal ones with fewer processed than aggregate scoring functions (see Appendix~\ref{scoring:fnc}).

-Performance is measured as a binary outcome: success or failure.
-A configuration is successful if it discovers an optimal priority function, that is, one that constructs a maximum independent set for all evaluation inputs.

-Table~\ref{es:config} in Appendix \ref{grid:es} summarizes the configurations of successful runs.
-Appendix~\ref{grid:es} details the code lengths where failed runs do not construct a maximum independent set, and shows their search trajectories, that plot the highest score assigned to priority functions across all clusters and islands as new functions are processed.